ZakheleNdlovu/Calculator/readme.txt

 This is a basic calculator.

-It is created with Python.
+It is created with Python GUI

-It has 4 operators (+ - * / )
+It is only limited to the main operators (+ - * /)

-You can only make calculations between two numbers